-Change Classification Estimated Effort Required Estimated number of SCRs to Be Conducted - Per Year

 Minor Change 1 - 40 Hours 20

 Moderate Change 41 - 250 Hours 12

 Major Change 251 - 1000 Hours 2

-SCRs for FALCON may include requirements analysis, design, development, integration & testing, and implementation, including any updates needed to product documentation.
-Typically, these activities involve the development of helper applications to assist end users with automating common, repetitive tasks in the system (such as importing and exporting various types of data and formatting that data), interfacing programs communicating with FALCON via the common operating APIs and the mapping and integration of additional data sources.
+SCRs for FALCON may include requirements analysis for which the contracting officer anticipates no reasonable expectation of organizational conflicts of interest, design, enhancement, development (in the case of a major SCR), integration & testing, and implementation, including any updates needed to product documentation.
+Typically, these activities involve the delivery of helper applications to assist end users with automating common, repetitive tasks in the system (such as importing and exporting various types of data and formatting that data), interfacing programs communicating with FALCON via the common operating APIs and the mapping and integration of additional data sources.